airgradienthq/airgradient-example-display/README.md

 ## Contributing

-This is a demonstration project for ISB.
+This is a demonstration project for AirGradient display applications.
 For any questions or modifications, please contact the development team.

 ## License